Personal vs. Staff Blogging: Choosing the Best Path

-Gone are the days when “weblog” or “blog” for short was basically a fancy term for “online diary”.
-Today, you’d be hard-pressed to find a large corporation or small business that doesn’t have a blog for promotional and engagement purposes.
+Gone are the days when “weblog” or “blog” was simply a term for an “online diary.”
+Today, nearly every large corporation or small business has a blog for promotional and engagement purposes.

-This trend gave rise to a new wave of opportunities for writers who wanted to express themselves online, and make a living from doing so.
-You can now either build a blog from scratch, or get paid to write for other blogs (a.k.a. staff blogging).
-Which begs the question: Should you be a blogger for yourself, or for others?
+This trend has created a wealth of opportunities for writers who want to express themselves online and earn a living.
+You can either build a blog from scratch or get paid to write for other blogs as a staff blogger.
+This brings up an important question: Should you blog for yourself or for others?

 Blogging For Yourself